ruslan-kl/defme.xyz/content/post/frequentist-vs-bayesian/index.md

 ## Summary

 As I told at the beginning, the purpose of this overview was not to distinguish "the best" approach, but rather look at their differences and pros/cons.
-Summary table:
+The key points of each approach are represented in a table:

 | Frequentist Approach | Bayesian Approach |
 |:--|:--|